 At the end of the most recently completed financial year, Arizona Metals had two employees and approximately eight contractors.
+Mr. Duncan Middlemiss is employed as President and Chief Executive Officer of the Company, and Ms. Morgan Knowles is employed as Vice-President, Investor Relations.
 Messrs.
-Marc Pais and Paul Reid, are, respectively employed as President and Chief Executive Officer, and Executive Chairman of the Company.
-Messrs.
-Sung Min (Eric) Myung and David Smith are retained as the Company's Chief Financial Officer and Vice President of Exploration, respectively pursuant to the terms of consulting and services agreements between the Company and each of Messrs.
+Sung Min (Eric) Myung and David Smith are retained as the Company's Chief Financial Officer and Vice President of Exploration, respectively, pursuant to the terms of consulting and services agreements between the Company and each of Messrs.
 Myung and Smith.
 Messrs.
-Pais, Reid and Myung are based in Canada.
+Middlemiss and Myung and Ms. Knowles are based in Canada.
 No management functions of Arizona Metals are performed to any substantial degree by a person other than the directors or executive officers of Arizona Metals.